 Most cacao grows on trees about 20-30 feet tall nestled within rain-forests within 22 degrees above or below the equator: anywhere from the Ivory Coast, Indonesia, Ghana, Nigeria, Cameroon, and Brazil.
 Smaller export countries include Ecuador, Honduras, Nicaragua, Colombia, Mexico, Belize, Venezuela, Peru, Bolivia, Madagascar, Dominican Republic, Papua New Guinea, Hawaii and many more places.
 The labor conditions for cacao farmers range from indentured servitude to fair and equitable worker treatment.
 Maya visits cacao plantations and makes sure that every one of her chocolates is a product of fair and sustainable farming practices.

 Cacao beans vary distinctly depending on the cacao variety, growing conditions, terroir, and production methods.
 Comparison tasting is the best way to learn a particular chocolate’s flavor traits and develop your sensitivity to quality and subtle variations in character.

 Geography, soil composition, and farming techniques are factors that determine the flavor and overall scrumptiousness of the beans, much like coffee or wine.
 Cacao beans are processed through fermentation, drying, and roasting before becoming the final product used in chocolate bars and truffles.

 Dedication to U.S. and International Chocolate Makers

-Maya offers time-tested European chocolate bars, but she is especially enthusiastic about her selection of the tastiest tablettes from up-and-coming chocolate mavericks in the U.S. Although bean-to-bar makers from every corner of the world send delicious samples to Maya, she is proud to watch independent chocolate makers grow, evolve, and multiply across the United States.
+Maya offers time-tested European chocolate bars, but she is especially enthusiastic about her selection of the tastiest tablets from up-and-coming chocolate mavericks in the U.S. Bean-to-bar makers send Maya delicious samples from every corner of the world, but she is especially proud to watch and support independent chocolate makers as they grow, evolve, and multiply across the United States.